 - Body Image

 - Chronic Illness

-Our team is passionate about providing effective counseling within a caring, authentic relationship.
-We strive to empower you to overcome whatever is holding you back from living the life you want to live.
+We are passionate about providing effective counseling and nutrition services within a caring, authentic relationship.
+Our providers strive to empower you to overcome whatever is holding you back from living the life you want to live.
 We want to support you in embracing who you are and living courageously.

 Regardless of who you are, our team is here for you.
 We work from an inclusive, collaborative, and strengths-based approach.
 We aim for you to feel seen and heard and we believe everyone is deserving of respect, support, treatment, and recovery.
 We also value access to care which is why we work with insurance companies and offer low cost counseling through our intern program.
 We would love to connect and see how we can support you in living the life you want to live!